deajan/linuxscripts/burp/incexc/README.md

 These are my personal burp incexc rules which:

 - Exclude already compressed files from burp zlib compression
-- Exclude a lot of temporary / lock / unuseful file extensions
+- Exclude a lot of temporary / lock / unuseful file extensions / Outlook offline cache from Exchange
+- Exclude some cloud Program cache like SkyDrive / DropBox and others
 - Exclude loads of Windows temp/cache/system files
 - Exclude unnecessary Linux paths
 - Set standard settings (which you may have to modify to fit your needs)